Krausen Control: Managing the Foam Signs of Healthy Fermentation & How to Contain It

 There's even the potential for damaging your equipment.

-We've not done it ourselves but we have read that some punters fill that bottle or bucket the tubing goes into with water so as to further help retard the foaming krausen!
+One more thing.
+We've not done it ourselves but we have read that some punters fill that bottle or bucket the tubing goes into with water (or sanitizer) so as to further help retard the foaming krausen!
+This creates a "water lock" that prevents bugs from crawling back up the tube into your beer.

 Have you ever heard of Fermcap-S?